oznuroznur/Personality-Test/README.md

 # Personality-Test
-I actually aim to make a Myers-Briggs personality test website.
+This projects aims to make a Myers-Briggs personality test website.